dudapiotr90/food_orders/README.md

 Contributions are welcome!
 If you find any issues or have suggestions, please create an issue or a pull request.

-Hope you enjoy using my application!
+Enjoy using My Awesome Application!